Caballo Lake & Percha Dam State Parks

-Caballo Lake State Park is located approximately 14 miles south of the town of Truth or Consequences.
+Caballo Lake & Percha Dam State Parks are located approximately 14 miles south of the town of Truth or Consequences.
 Caballo Reservoir is on the Rio Grande in south-central New Mexico east of Interstate 25 between Socorro and Las Cruces (Figure 1).

-Camping, picnicing, and boating facilities are available at this state park.
+Camping, picnicing, and boating facilities are available at both of these state parks.
 Caballo Lake State Park is the third largest state park in New Mexico.
 This park is generally quiet compared to Elephant Butte State Park to the north.

 The dam across the Rio Grande that created Caballo Reservoir was completed in 1938 approximately 22 miles (35 km) downstream from Elephant Butte Dam, which was built between 1912 and 1916 (Mueller, 1986).
 Caballo Dam was built to control water releases from Elephant Butte Dam.
 Both Caballo and Elephant Butte Reservoirs are integral parts of the water storage system along the Rio Grande and its tributaries needed to deliver a relatively predictable water supply to southern New Mexico, West Texas, and Mexico.
 A power plant, originally designed to provide electricity year-around, was added to the Elephant Butte Dam in 1940 (Mueller, 1986).
 Water released during power generation at Elephant Butte Dam is stored downstream in Caballo Reservoir.
 Elephant Butte Dam now generates electricity primarily during the irrigation season (mid-March to mid-October).
 Any water released from Elephant Butte Dam in the winter for power generation is stored at Caballo Dam for irrigation use in the summer.